 You can enjoy the view during the day or ideally at night.
 If the conditions are right, you’ll see one of the world’s best sunsets.

 8. Mercato Centrale

 Mercato Centrale, as you may have guessed, is the central market of Florence.
-It is a mix-mash of things from panino places to butchers and even beeswax.
-It is separated into two floors.
+It is a mix-mash of things from Panino places to butchers and even beeswax.

-Second Floor: You’ll go from the 16th century Medici to the 21st century by going up the escalator to the 2nd floor.
+Second Floor: You’ll go from the 16th-century Medici to the 21st-century by going up the escalator to the 2nd floor.
 Welcome to the types of places our current Italian youth enjoys – modern and cool.
-Yes, it is great for westerns to go to Italy and feel like we are connected to the past but trust me, the Italian youth appreciates modern touches.
+Yes, it is great for Westerners to go to Italy and feel like we are connected to the past but trust me, the Italian youth appreciates modern touches.
 The second floor is really cool.
 Filled with hyper-focused restaurants that serve a particular style of food.
-Its cafeteria style.
+It’s cafeteria style.
 You grab food, sit down, eat, and clean up after yourself.

 Sean’s Recommendation: I would personally eat downstairs at Da Nerbone since it is a quintessential part of eating in Florence.
 Then, go upstairs to grab your coffee and consider it for lunch the next day if you are in town.